 What are Your Production Stages?

 Not everyone steps into the first meeting with their manufacturer at the same production stage.
-Maybe you’ve already created your collection in the studio and you need a small run of production based on those garments, or you’re ready to roll out a large run and have your tech pack and requirements ready.
+Maybe you’ve already created your collection in the studio, and you need a small run of production based on those garments, or you’re ready to roll out a large run and have your tech pack and requirements ready.

-Finding the Right Apparel Manufacturer
+Finding the Right Apparel Manufacturers

 This is crucial.
 The right manufacturer is more than a service provider or contractor; they understand what you’re trying to achieve and have the tools to help you get there.
-Be prepared to interview clothing manufacturers, asking about minimum order number or quantity, certification, turnaround time and more.
+Be prepared to interview clothing manufacturers, asking about minimum order number or quantity, certification, turnaround time, and more.

-Discuss and Agree to Pricing
+Discuss and Agree to Pricing With Your Apparel Manufacturers

-For new or up-and-coming designers, there can be a tightrope between negotiating a good price on the one hand, and a good relationship on the other.
+For new or up-and-coming designers, there can be a tightrope between negotiating a reasonable price on the one hand and a good relationship on the other.
 It’s a good idea to assemble a tech pack — a ‘recipe’ for creating your garment, with crucial pricing information like fabric price per yard (up to 70% of the cost of retail garments can be fabric!).
 It will also let your manufacturer know what price to offer you because your processes and figures will be transparent.

 Stick to Your Budget

 Ask for a detailed breakdown of pricing from your manufacturer: it may be that there are areas of duplication where you can supply work you’ve already done instead of asking the manufacturer to pay someone to do it.
-Remember that cost per unit can be an unreliable metric: it changes rapidly as production increases, and is often uncertain before the first sample has been produced.
+Remember that cost per unit can be an unreliable metric: it changes rapidly as production increases and is often uncertain before the first sample has been produced.

 Clarify the Production Process